V1EngineeringInc/V1EngineeringInc-Docs/docs/learn/software_overview.md

 There are two common methods of creating designs for a CNC machine:

 !!! note
-    Sometimes, you can find a design to utilize that is already a .DXF or a .SVG.
+    Sometimes, you can find a design that is already a .DXF or a .SVG.
 If so, great!
 You can easily skip the CAD step.
 In fact, for signs, there are many SVG's on [Etsy](https://www.etsy.com/) that are inexpensive to purchase.

 ### Functional Parts Design